regstuff/whisper.cpp_windows/README.md

 All usage options are below.
 For details, check out [OpenAI's Whisper](https://github.com/openai/whisper) or [Whisper.cpp's](https://github.com/ggerganov/whisper.cpp) repos.

+### Live Transcription
+cd into the stream folder in the commandline and run `stream -t 8 -m ..\ggml-model-whisper-tiny.bin`

+This will pick up the audio from the default microphone on your system, and will use 8 threads if your CPU has them (less if it doesn't).

+Note that this process is very CPU intensive.
+There is also a delay of 10 seconds between the audio and its transcription.
+You can change this with the --length option. `stream.exe -m ..\ggml-model-whisper-tiny.en.bin -t 8 --length 30`

+Setting length to 30 will have the least CPU load, and allow you to use larger models that are more accurate.
+The price is the delay in transcription.
+An 8-thread i5-8300H CPU can manage a length of 3 seconds with the tiny model and 6 seconds with the base model.

+### Full List of Options

 ```
 usage: ./main [options] file0.wav file1.wav ...